Skip to yearly menu bar Skip to main content

 Abstract:

-In view of the complexity of the dynamics of no-regret learning in games, we seek to decompose a game into simpler components where the day-to-day behavior of the dynamics - and, in particular, the dynamics of exponential / multiplicative weights schemes - is well understood.
-Our starting point for this is Helmholtz's theorem, which resolves a vector field into a potential and an incompressible component.
-However, the geometry of the dynamics is not well-aligned with the Euclidean underpinnings of Helmholtz's theorem, leading us to consider a Riemannian framework based on the so-called Shahshahani metric.
-Using this geometric construction, we introduce a class of incompressible games, and we establish the following surprising results: First, in addition to being volume-preserving, the dynamics in any incompressible game admit a constant of motion, which ultimately leads to Poincaré recurrence - that is, almost every trajectory of play comes arbitrarily close to its starting point infinitely often.
-Second, we establish a deep connection with a well-known strategic decomposition of games into a potential and harmonic component (where the players' objectives are aligned and anti-aligned respectively).
-Specifically, we show that a game is incompressible if and only if it is harmonic, showing in this way that no-regret learning in harmonic games leads to Poincaré recurrence, and resolving a long-standing question in the field.
+In view of the complexity of the dynamics of learning in games, we seek to decompose a game into simpler components where the dynamics' long-run behavior is well understood.
+A natural starting point for this is Helmholtz's theorem, which decomposes a vector field into a potential and an incompressible component.
+However, the geometry of game dynamics - and, in particular, the dynamics of exponential / multiplicative weights (EW) schemes - is not compatible with the Euclidean underpinnings of Helmholtz's theorem.
+This leads us to consider a specific Riemannian framework based on the so-called Shahshahani metric, and introduce the class of incompressible games, for which we establish the following results: First, in addition to being volume-preserving, the continuous-time EW dynamics in incompressible games admit a constant of motion and are Poincaré recurrent - i.e., almost every trajectory of play comes arbitrarily close to its starting point infinitely often.
+Second, we establish a deep connection with a well-known decomposition of games into a potential and harmonic component (where the players' objectives are aligned and anti-aligned respectively): a game is incompressible if and only if it is harmonic, implying in turn that the EW dynamics lead to Poincaré recurrence in harmonic games.